 Slave labor.
 Soy lecithin.
 Sugar-overload.
 You wouldn’t want to give chocolate to someone you love if it involved these things, right?
-This year, make sure that Valentine chocolate is ethical AND delicious.
+Make sure your chocolate is ethical AND delicious.

-Give your Valentine chocolate that skips all the bad stuff!
-Here’s what to look for:
+Give chocolate that skips all the bad stuff!
+Here’s what to watch out for:

-There’s slave labor in the chocolate industry in 2020?
+There’s still slave labor in the chocolate industry today?

 It may surprise you to find out that slavery and child labor can still be found in the supply chains of major chocolate companies.
 Cacao (the agricultural product from which chocolate is made) is traded on the global commodity market.
 The price has dropped abruptly in recent years.
 But consumer demand for chocolate — especially inexpensive chocolate — has not.
 When companies are paying less for the same amount of product, that creates a real problem for farm workers.
 Journalists who cover the chocolate industry have documented labor abuses, including child labor and forced labor.
 It’s especially prevalent in West Africa, where much of the world’s cacao is grown.

 According to a June 2019 article in the Washington Post Hershey, Nestle and Mars could not guarantee that any of their chocolate was produced without child labor.
-Maybe you want to rethink giving that heart-shaped box of chocolates to say “I love you”?
+Demand transparency in your chocolate supply chain.

 How do you know if your chocolate has been produced without slave labor?

 Most major corporations don’t advertise where their chocolate comes from and if the cacao farmers were paid fairly.
 In fact, we don’t hear them talking about it at all!
 So if you’re buying from one of the big guys, it’s not easy to answer that question.